Social Security COLA largest in decades as inflation jumps

 WASHINGTON (AP) — Millions of retirees on Social Security will get a 5.9% boost in benefits for 2022.
 The biggest cost-of-living adjustment in 39 years follows a burst in inflation as the economy struggles to shake off the drag of the coronavirus pandemic.

+But that's just to help make up for rising costs that recipients are already paying for food, gasoline and other goods and services.

 “It goes pretty quickly,” retiree Cliff Rumsey said of the cost-of-living increases he's seen.
 After a career in sales for a leading steel manufacturer, Rumsey lives near Hilton Head Island, South Carolina.
 He cares at home for his wife of nearly 60 years, Judy, who has advanced Alzheimer's disease.
-Since the coronavirus pandemic, Rumsey said he has noted price increases for food, wages paid to caregivers who occasionally spell him and personal care products for Judy, not to mention energy costs.
+Since the coronavirus pandemic, Rumsey said he has also noted price increases for wages paid to caregivers who occasionally spell him and for personal care products for Judy.

-"It's going to be welcome," said analyst Mary Johnson of the nonpartisan Senior Citizens League advocacy group.
-“But what we are hearing is that even with the COLA, buying power will still be eroded because price increases are still going up.”
+Ruderman says she times her grocery shopping to take advantage of midweek senior citizen discounts, but even so price hikes have been “extreme.”
+She says she doesn't think she can afford a medication that her doctor has recommended.

+AARP CEO Jo Ann Jenkins called the government payout increase “crucial for Social Security beneficiaries and their families as they try to keep up with rising costs.”

-Policymakers say the COLA was designed as a safeguard to protect Social Security benefits against the loss of purchasing power in an ever-changing economy, and not a pay bump for retirees.
-About half of seniors live in households where Social Security benefits provide at least 50% of their income, and one-quarter rely on their monthly payment for all or nearly all their earnings.
+Policymakers say the COLA was designed as a safeguard to protect Social Security benefits against the loss of purchasing power, and not a pay bump for retirees.
+About half of seniors live in households where Social Security benefits provide at least 50% of their income, and one-quarter rely on their monthly payment for all or nearly all their income.

 “Regardless of the size of the COLA, you never want to minimize the importance of the COLA,” said retirement policy expert Charles Blahous, a former public trustee helping to oversee Social Security and Medicare finances.
 “What people are able to purchase is very profoundly affected by the number that comes out.
 We are talking the necessities of living in many cases.”